-Prerequisite: Successful completion of EMS 154 \$\phi\$ or concurrent enrollment with EMS 154 ❖
+Prerequisite: Successful completion of EMS 154 \$ or concurrent enrollment with EMS 154 🗇

-EMS 156 2 credits Paramedic VI
+EMS 156 Paramedic VI

 Provides a continuation of the EMT-Paramedic curriculum based on the Illinois Department of Public Health Paramedic Curriculum.
 Covers how to manage the emergency scene.
-This course is only open to students enrolled in the gram. (formerly FIR 216)
+This course is only open to students enrolled in the

+Leadership for Paramedic degree program. (formerly FIR 216)